Submissions for issues are currently CLOSED. We will re-open on September 10, 2015.

 PROSE READER: Evaluating submissions of prose (generally, fiction and nonfiction) in a timely manner through Submittable, our submission client.
 As a prose reader, you are encouraged to pay careful attention to stylistic and narrative elements of the works you evaluate, so as to achieve the maximum understanding of each submission.
 Then, you are encouraged to write editorial comments to elaborate on your choice of vote – particularly when you vote maybe.

-NOTE: accepted applicants will begin work for the journal at the beginning of the ensuing reading period.
+Accepted applicants will begin work for the journal at the beginning of the aforementioned reading period.

 Please feel free to ask questions or inquire for more information by dropping me an email at email@example.com.
 Thank you for your interest, and I know I speak for all of us on staff when I say that we're excited to see what you have to say!

 Unsure of a twist in a story, or the transitions within a poem?
 If you are a staff member or editor for The Adroit Journal, please feel free to send your writing here (fiction, poetry, song lyrics, prose poetry, etc... anything really!).
 Other staff members can comment on it, and let you know what they think!

 Note: This section is anonymous.

 Note #2: Please do not use the rating tools--keep your evaluation confined to subjective commentary and constructive criticism.
 Thanks!